Patg13/ADAPTI/README.md

 This will compile ADAPTI's internal programs and edit the option files to include the installation folder.

 ADAPTI's dependencies:
-This pipeline was designed to use less dependencies as possible, but you must install external programs that ADAPTI.
+This pipeline was designed to use less dependencies as possible, but you must install external programs that ADAPTI uses.

-vsearch v2.14.2+ https://github.com/torognes/vsearch (if you want to use vsearch for the blast and the reassembly step without extracting the ITS1 prior to clustering, this is the only dependency you need) pandaseq v2.11 https://github.com/neufeld/pandaseq (can be replaced by pear https://github.com/xflouris/PEAR.git or vsearch) swarm v2.2.2+ https://github.com/torognes/swarm (can be replaced by vsearch) - VERSION 3.0 NOT TESTED blast+ v2.9.0+ https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ (can be replaced by vsearch) ITSx v1.1.2 https://microbiology.se/sw/ITSx_1.1.2.tar.gz (can be ignored if your don't want to extract ITS1 of if you don't use ITS1)
+**vsearch v2.14.2+ https://github.com/torognes/vsearch (if you want to use vsearch for the blast and the reassembly step without extracting the ITS1 prior to clustering, this is the only dependency you need)**

+**pandaseq v2.11 https://github.com/neufeld/pandaseq (can be replaced by pear https://github.com/xflouris/PEAR.git or vsearch)**

+**swarm v2.2.2+ https://github.com/torognes/swarm (can be replaced by vsearch) - VERSION 3.0 NOT TESTED**

+**blast+ v2.9.0+ https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ (can be replaced by vsearch)**

+**ITSx v1.1.2 https://microbiology.se/sw/ITSx_1.1.2.tar.gz (can be ignored if your don't want to extract ITS1 of if you don't use ITS1)**

 NOTICE: Do not use anaconda3 to install vsearch, some version contains bugs that can break your analysis depending of your options